-Unique to F1 in Schools is that judges from industry are used where possible.
+Unique to F1 in Schools is that judges from industry are used rather than teachers.
 Students often find they perform at a higher level and grow as individuals when compelled to operate in a commercial environment.
-Industry judges contribute to student learning, providing direct feedback to the students in a way that matches the real world, helping prepare students for life after school.
+Industry judges contribute to student learning by providing direct feedback to the students in a way that matches the real world, helping prepare students for life after school.